blablacar/go-synapse/src/synapse/discovery/README.md

 end
 ```

-### Watcher Plugin Inteface
+### Discovery Plugin Inteface
 Synapse deduces both the class path and class name from the `method` key within
 the watcher configuration.
-Every watcher is passed configuration with the
+Every discovery is passed configuration with the
 `method` key, e.g. `zookeeper` or `ec2tag`.

 #### Class Location